Have you heard of essential oils before? How much do you really know about their benefits… or even, where they come from?

 In a broader sense, Beth has a drive to help and teach others about essential oils—how and when to use them to create the highest benefit and, enable anyone to bring the benefits to themselves and to their family’s lives.
 “My passion is educating others so that they, too, can see the benefit physically, emotionally, and financially.”

 Wadlow attended a doTERRA (a leading essential oils brand) leadership training to further her knowledge and skill as an educator.
 Beth teaches classes for self-development in the Albany area as well as online, including one-on-one sessions.
 As a doTERRA wellness advocate and representative, Wadlow is able to buy oils wholesale, which is the easiest, most economic way for people to obtain them.

-When asked what the most common afflictions and ailments in kids that essential oils have helped, Wadlow said respiratory issues, tummy trouble, behavioral issues, and teething.
-Using Ibuprofen, Excedrin, Tylenol, and Tums are a thing of her past.
+When asked what the most common afflictions and ailments in kids that essential oils has helped, Wadlow said respiratory issues, tummy trouble, behavioral issues, and teething.
+Using Ibuprofen, Excedrine, Tylenol, and Tums are a thing of her past.
 She actually can’t remember the last time she’s used them.
-She also noted that these powerful, little bottles of oil are not a guaranteed cure-all.
+She also noted, that these powerful, little bottles of oil are not a guaranteed cure-all.
 “Is it magic fairy dust?
 No, but with proactive approaches to a healthy lifestyle using essential oils, we can move mountains with our kiddos.”